 Showers and Tubs

 Luxury showers replicate the spa-resort experience in a dream bathroom.
-Plan on a variety of spray heads from ceiling-mounted rain shower heads to vertical rows of criss cross patterned heads for a water massage or handheld attachments that allow you to direct the spray for washing and rinsing.
+Choose from a variety of spray heads from ceiling-mounted rain shower heads to water massage shower heads or handheld attachments that allow you to direct the spray for washing and rinsing.
 For a custom-made stall, choose your favorite waterproof material to cover walls, floors, and ceiling, and frameless glass doors to showcase your tile work.

 You may also want to design your shower with a curb-less (flat floor no dam) design for easier access to the shower and a cleaner, sleeker look.
 Install a corner bench seat for comfort if space permits and install a soap niche to hold your shampoo and soap bottles.
 Choose a spot free glass for easier cleaning.